andhart/bijou/Readme.md

 If you want to contribute ideas or see the roadplan, there's a Trello: https://trello.com/b/2Gklk2lG

-Browser Support: Checked and tested in the latest Firefox, Safari, Chrome.
+Browser Support: Checked and tested in the latest Firefox, Safari, Chrome, Internet Explorer.

 ###Navbar: